Updated May 14, 2021

 - Communicating and enforcing our sick policy that any sick staff stay home.

-- Modifying our paid-time-off policy to help mitigate the potential financial impact on workers in the event any staff are affected by COVID-19.
+- Modifying our paid-time-off policy and utilizing federal sick leave programs to help mitigate the potential financial impact on workers in the event any staff are affected by COVID-19.

-- Providing hand sanitizer and disposable gloves for customer use, as supplies are available.
+- Providing hand sanitizer and disposable gloves for customer use.

 - Installed clear plexiglass at our cash registers to help protect our staff and customers.

 - We are continuing to see a high level of out of stocks and shortages from our vendors.
 Our team is diligently working to minimize the impact of these shortages by providing alternative options when possible.

 - Managing social distancing through signage and floor decals to help customers identify where to stand (particularly at the registers and other congested areas).

 - Requiring masks throughout the organization for all staff within 6 feet of each other.

 - Daily symptom checks of all employees working in our buildings

 - Awarding staff one day of paid time off per vaccine dose they receive